md-nobin/100_Days_of_Python/README.md

 ## Day 1
 Today I learn about

-* 1.Variables in Python
+* Variables in Python
-* 2.String Manipulation
+* String Manipulation
-* 3.Input and Print Functions
+* Input and Print Functions
-* 4.Variable Naming Rules
+* Variable Naming Rules

 I build a project called _(Band_Name_Generator)_
 About my project: it's a band name generator.
 And it asks you for a city that you grew up in and the name of your pet.